 Underage Drinking Task Force

 The School Resource Deputies work to keep teens from drinking underage.
 All School Resource Deputies educate teens on underage drinking.
 The School Resource Deputies work parties where underage drinking occurs and holds adults accountable.
 The deputies work to keep stores from selling alcohol to minors under 21.
-This is a problem that occurs all over America, and the Harrison County Sheriff’s Office is dedicated to keeping the juveniles of Harrison County safe and sober.
+This is a problem that occurs all over America, and the Harrison County Sheriff’s Department is dedicated to keeping the juveniles of Harrison County safe and sober.